yamadashy/repopack/README.md

 - **Simple to Use**: Just one command to pack your entire repository.
 - **Customizable**: Easily configure what to include or exclude.
 - **Git-Aware**: Automatically respects your .gitignore files.
+- **Security Check**: Detects potentially sensitive information in your files.